 - Open SQL Management Studio and connect to your server

-- Right-click the server and open Server Properties > Security
+- Right-click the server and open Properties > Security

-- Open the file selector and select the Rapido database .bak file, then click OK
+- Open the file selector (3) and click Add to select the Rapido database .bacpac file, then click OK

 Map your SQL user to the Rapido database